 The development of financial products, especially noticeable in the last five years, was caused by the following circumstances:

 1. Loss of customer confidence in the traditional banking sector during the 2008 global financial crisis and stricter regulation.
-Trust is an absolutely necessary category for the successful functioning of the financial system, and its loss has accelerated the process of development of financial technologies inevitable in any case.
+Trust is an absolutely necessary category for the successful functioning of the financial system, and its loss has accelerated the process of development of financial technologies, which is inevitable in any case.
 Against this background, there is a demand for services provided by FinTech startups, as well as for the optimization of services caused by a decrease in their profitability due to stricter regulation.

 2. Raising the level of expectations for the services provided, including financial.
 The consumer becomes more and more focused on constant updating and acceleration of processes, greater availability of technologies and greater convenience of services in the conditions of obsolescence and limitations of traditional financial services both in form and in essence.
 The development of information processing technologies has determined the development of such FinTech segments as blockchain, peer-to-peer lending, online scoring, algorithmic trading, etc.